-Cut the guavas in half, and use a small spoon to scoop out the flesh, adding it to a blender as you go.
-Blend until you have a smooth purée, about 10 seconds on high.
+Cut the guavas in half, and use a small spoon to scoop out the flesh -- you need 2 cups of it.
+Add it to a blender and blend until you have a smooth purée, about 10 seconds on high.

 Remove 1/4 cup of the juice and add it to small saucepan.
 Set aside.
 Pour the remaining juice into a large mixing bowl.